facebookresearch/stochastic_gradient_push/README.md

 * `gossip_modules/graph_manager.py` contains code to generate different communication topologies, and
 * `gossip_modules/mixing_manager.py` contains code to produce weights of the mixing matrices, given a topology.

+## License
+See the [LICENSE](./LICENSE) file for details about the license under which this code is made available.